christianpetri/Midland_G18/docs/manuals/MANUAL_G18_PRO_EN.md

 | Spurious emissions | Within European legal terms |
 | Blocking | Within European legal terms |
 | SAR | 0,982W/Kg |

-_WARNING: Direct plug-in ac/dc power supply must be used for disconnecting the tran-_ _sceiver from the mains; the desktop charger must be positioned close to the unit and_ _easily accessible._
+*WARNING: Direct plug-in ac/dc power supply must be used for disconnecting
+the transceiver from the mains; the desktop charger must be positioned close
+to the unit and easily accessible.*

 ## Troubleshooting